feschber/lan-mouse/README.md

 In order for layershell surfaces to be able to lock the pointer using the pointer\_constraints protocol [this patch](https://github.com/swaywm/sway/pull/7178) needs to be applied to sway.

 ## Build and run
+First configure the client / server in `config.toml`.
+Currently a client is hardcoded to be `client.right`, while a server is configured as `client.left`.
+(I know, I know ... )

+Client and Server can at the current state not be run on the same server, unless the port is changed in the config in between.

 Run Server (sending key events):
 ```sh
 cargo run --bin server